-Inkjet is the lowest resolution process we have available, but also the cheapest and most versatile.
+Inkjet is the lowest resolution process we offer, but also the least expensive and most versatile.
 The minimum print size with inkjet is approximately 8” x 10”, and the maximum print size for a single sheet is 44” x 80”.

-Inkjet is best suited to cameras tested at a moderate distance in order to compensate for the low quality of the print.
-It also works for low-resolution or wide-angle systems where chart quality is less important.
-As the resolution is relatively low, the size of the chart needs to be much larger to accommodate a sensor of higher resolution.
+Inkjet is best suited for cameras tested at a moderate distance in order to compensate for the low resolution of the print.
+It is also suitable for low-resolution or wide-angle systems.
+As the resolution of the target is relatively low, the size of the chart needs to be larger to accommodate a higher resolution sensor.

-We can produce custom charts and custom sizes of any of the charts we offer.
-Simply email email@example.com with the requested sizing and information about your lens (Field of View, and testing distance) and sensor (pixel count and aspect ratio.)
-We need the pixel count to be certain that the size you are requesting will be adequate for your imaging system.
-If needed you can use our Chart Finder Tool to determine the size of your imaging plane at a specific testing distance.
+We can produce custom charts, and custom sizes of most of our standard charts.
+Contact email@example.com with your requested size and information about your lens (field of view and testing distance) and sensor (pixel count and aspect ratio.)
+We need the pixel count to confirm the size you are requesting will be adequate for your imaging system.
+Our Chart Finder Tool can help you determine the size of your imaging plane at a specific testing distance.

-Photographic media offers high-resolution reflective prints for when using a transmissive target is not an option.
+Photographic media offers high-resolution reflective prints when a transmissive target is not an option.
 These prints are over twice the resolution of inkjet media.